nkh/ftl/README.md

 - awk, sed, numfmt, sponge, ...
 - fzf-tmux, fim, zathura, qutebrowse, rw3m, w3mimgdisplay, pdftotext, ffmpegthumbnailer, mplayer, exiftool, mimemagic, rip, ...
 - xdotool, wmctrl
-- divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ...
+- divers fzf scripts (perl, bat) - fzf file location with preview, fzfi (uberzug), available here: ... soon

 ## Installation

 ftl is a single script, put it in the PATH, install the dependencies *TODO package dependencies* and run.

-README_ftl.md, this file, should also be where you put ftl if you want "inline help"
+README.md, this file, should also be where you put ftl if you want "inline help"

-ftl.eb implements external binding, put it where you put ftl if you want to use it.
+ftl.eb implements optional external binding, put it where you put ftl if you want to use it.
 It contains an incremental search example.

-You can also symlink the files.
+best is to  symlink the files from the repo.

 ## Display